Remark on the local well-posedness of compressible non-Newtonian fluids with initial vacuum: Second order -estimates for the non-linear elliptic system

-Indeed, taking the $L^2$-scalar product of equations \eqref{eq:ellip-prob} with $-\partial_i^2 u$ for $1\leq i\leq d$.
+\end{proposition} \begin{proof} Indeed, taking the $L^2$-scalar product of equations \eqref{eq:ellip-prob} with $-\partial_i^2 u$ for $1\leq i\leq d$.
 After performing two integrations by parts -- where the boundary terms vanish due to periodicity -- and applying the chain rule we obtain